steenlknudsen/mojohaus-jaxb-maven-plugin/README.md

 where `{theVersionNumber}` should be replaced with the actual version, such as `2.3.1`.
 However, [the documentation hub page](https://www.mojohaus.org/jaxb2-maven-plugin/) attempts to simplify access by presenting version number and link to the documentation for each listed release.

+### Support
+Whilst this fork is an Open Source project, developing this plugin is not our key occupation.
+We are happy for users to open issues, however we make no claims that we will investigate or resolve them.

+We will gladly accept and merge Pull-Requests that address issues, but they must be accompanied by tests and be compatible with Java 8+.

+The original author of the plugin *may* also be able to offer you some support, see [mojohaus/jaxb2-maven-plugin](https://github.com/mojohaus/jaxb2-maven-plugin).

-# Release process for Jaxb2-Maven-Plugin
+# Release process for jaxb-maven-plugin

-Due to its documentation structure, the Jaxb2-Maven-Plugin has a slightly different release process - mainly due to the difference in publishing its Plugin Site Documentation.
+Due to its documentation structure, the jaxb-maven-plugin has a slightly different release process - mainly due to the difference in publishing its Plugin Site Documentation.
 This is currently done in two steps.

 ## Publishing the Plugin artifacts to Maven Central